shamanshetty/html.portfolio/README.md

-My portfolio website
+My first portfolio website
-I am constantly updating this.
-Currently work under progress.
+That I had built using pure html,css and js